-Absolutely.
 Time management means creating boundaries for yourself.
-And sometimes you must hold those boundaries with clients and colleagues.
+And sometimes, you must hold those boundaries with clients and colleagues.
 How can you do that without risking your business relationships?
 And you know what?
 For me, it's not the business, it's the family.
-Exactly.
 And I have so many boundaries around my house because they see us at home and instantly they believe that we are available.
 But what are you doing in regards to your clients?